Submission Guidelines British Columbia History Magazine

 - Submit a confirmation of permission for use (or assurance of permission) for each image.

-- Provide image credit information for each image, including museum catalogue number if applicable.
+- Provide image credit information for each image, including archive catalogue number if applicable.

 - Provide a suggested caption for each image.